 - · annual base salary

 - short-term incentives

-- long-term incentives, granted in 2005 as performance driven share units.
+- long-term incentives, granted in 2006 as performance driven share units and stock options with a tandem stock appreciation rights feature.

 Compensation is linked to our short-term and long-term goals.
-A significant part of senior officer compensation is based on our success in meeting specific performance goals and appreciation in our share price.
+The ultimate value of senior officer compensation is significantly dependent upon our success in meeting specific performance goals and appreciation in our share price.